CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

         userAssignedIdentityID: $kvManagedIdentity # This is the guid for the kv managed identity
         keyvaultName: $kv.name # This is your key vault name
         tenantId: $tenantId # This is the guid of your tenant
-        secretRanges:
+        secretProviderClasses:
+          cluedin-server: # For every key under `secretProviderClasses` a new secret provider class will be created with the same name an `-sync` appended.
           - secretName: cluedin-login-details # This is how the secret will appear within Kubernetes Secrets once synchronised
-          secretType: Opaque # For most secrets, leave as Opaque
+            secretType: # [OPTIONAL] Defaults to Opaque.
+But you can specify any supported secretType
             secretKeys:
               password: cluedin-login-password # The left side (Key) is the name in the Kubernetes secret object.
 The right side (Value) is the AKV reference which will grab its value.
               username: cluedin-login-username

     infrastructure:
       cert-manager: